-- a) Make a research and explain the reason why engineers must learn complex numbers? - c) From what you read and learnt so far in this unit, write down any scientific/ mathematical added value the set of complex numbers brings to the set of real numbers.
+- (i) the complex impedance of the circuit - (ii) the complex, real (i.e. physical) and Root Mean Square (RMS) currents. - c) From what you read and learnt so far in this unit, write down any scientific/mathematical added value the set of complex numbers brings to the set of real numbers.